Mateusz-Grzelinski/program-synthesis-documentation/publications/microsoft.rst

 * Link to paper: `Generative Code Modeling with Graphs <https://www.microsoft.com/en-us/research/publication/generative-code-modeling-with-graphs/>`_
 * Authors: Marc Brockschmidt, Miltos Allamanis, Alex Gaunt, Alex Polozov
 * Year: 2019
-* Discussed problem: studied example is to generate code and fill the hole in program, but paper mentions:
+* Discussed problem: studied example is to generate code and fill the hole in program, but paper mentions general concepts:

     * how to represent code as highly structured graph - not only syntax, but also relations are presented ex. last usage of variable
     * generate new, small and expressive code ex. as a hole completion